Near-Field & Cable Probes for EMC troubleshooting

 An H-field probe is a ring.
 Where the ring closes on the wand, there is a solder joint to connect the shield of the coax from end of the ring to its beginning.
 Furthermore, at this point, the centre wire of the coax is soldered to the shield.
 In the schematic figure below, these solder joints are indicated by a red dot (in reality, the solder of the shield goes all around).
 And finally, at the opposite site of the ring, the shield is interrupted by a narrow groove (the centre wire is continuous).

 The only thing left to do is to solder an SMA connector to the other end of the wand.
-A ferrite bead is recommended, to reduce noise on the “ground” line, but the probe also works without it.
+A ferrite bead near the SMA connector is recommended, to reduce noise on the “ground” line, but the probe also works without it.

 Companies choose this design, because it is easy to machine-produce.
 But if a bit of tinkering and hand-soldering are not an issue, there is an immediate advantage of using (semi-)rigid coax: you can readily get it with the correct impedance and optimized for a wide frequency range.
 These do-it-yourself probes can easily achieve the same professional-grade quality as the commercial probes.

 The criterion of whether a device passes or fails EMC compliance, is based on the measurements in the far field.
 For near field probes, there is, however, no way to extrapolate the measurements into equivalent far-field results.
 This is why I do not see any merit in purchasing calibrated near-field probes.
 The quantitative result of a near-field measurement simply isn't useful.
 (See also the References below.)